SalaheddineBoukhoulda/Diabete_Check/README.md

 ## Getting Started

-In order to start you need to register with us so we can give you t, so for that contact me on : Diabete_Check@gmail.com, so we can study your case. and provide you with the device and the account.
+In order to start you need to register with us, so for that contact me on : Diabete_Check@gmail.com, so we can study your case. and provide you with the device and the account.
 Once the account provided just LOGIN.